burnedikt/chrome-find-that-tab/README.md

 > Reduce tab clutter and be more productive by getting to the tab you're
 > looking for with just a few keystrokes

+> Quickly find any tab with the Chrome Extension "Open AnyTab" - inspired by
+> Sublime's awesome "Open Anything" (Ctrl/Cmd + P) functionality.

 Source code of the Chrome Extension "Open Anytab" inspired by Sublime's Open Anything functionality.